-Carterhatch Junior School officially became a member of The Enfield Learning Trust (later known as the ELT Partnership) on 1 January 2018.
+Carterhatch Junior School officially became a member of The Enfield Learning Trust (later known as Connect Education Trust) on 1 January 2018.
 The Trust was formed in September 2016 and is the formal partnership between Bowes Primary, Carterhatch Junior, Chesterfield Primary, Delta Primary, Fern House, Grange Park and Hazelbury Primary Schools.

 The overarching responsibility and accountability for governance of the Trust and its academies lies with the Board of Trustees, who meet three times a year.

 The Trustees are responsible for setting and monitoring strategic objectives, as well as ensuring compliance with charity and company law and the Trust’s funding agreement.

 The Trust Board has delegated these responsibilities to four committees, each with its own terms of reference.
 Chaired by a Trustee, each committee meets termly with their minutes submitted to the Board of Trustees for noting, comment and action.

 Statutory policies adopted by the Trust Board are reviewed on a rolling cycle.

 - In partnership with the Executive team and the Headteachers, Trustees ensure that the culture of each school reflects the vision, ethos and direction of the Trust described in its vision and values statement.

 - Be Included: ” The ethos for the Connect Education Trust is strongly rooted in improving life chances of all pupils, where they can give and receive respect and have a strong sense of identity, well-being, worth and achievement.
 Our aspiration is that all pupils will develop the skills and attitudes necessary to prepare them for life now and in the future.